1casie/1000-grass-blades/README.md

 # 1000-grass-blades
-A thousand C files for various things.
-Meant to be as minimal with no dependencies.
+A thousand files for various things I want to see in the world.
+Meant to be as minimal with no dependencies, because complexity is a cancer.